patricksp08/reprography-nodejs/README-en.md

 ## Introduction
-Welcome, this project is our Final Course Paper <a href="https://pt.wikipedia.org/wiki/Trabalho_de_conclus%C3%A3o_de_curso"> (TCC) </a> of the technical course of Development of systems of the SENAI Suiço-Brasileira Paulo Ernesto Tolle School.
+Welcome, this project is our Final Course Paper <a href="https://pt.wikipedia.org/wiki/Trabalho_de_conclus%C3%A3o_de_curso">(TCC)</a> of the technical course of Development of systems of the SENAI Suiço-Brasileira Paulo Ernesto Tolle School.

 #### [Project Front-end Github](https://github.com/ViictorSR388/reprografia_front-end)